iwanko/market-data-challenge/suspicious_market_patterns_readme.md

 > [!IMPORTANT]
-> All of the above suggests that part of the trades data is either **erroneous or constructed artificially**
+> All of the above suggests that part of the trades data is either **constructed artificially or produced by manipulation**
 > Also **OB may have been tampered**

+# 3. Hypothetic conclusion

+It's unlikely to see some price manipulation technics (like pump-and-dump) on a large cap token-to-token pair.
+BTC and ETH are two largest cryptocurrencies, their prices have a lot of correlation (driven by general crypto market fear-greed mood).

+The pattern of the large trades does resemble **wash trading**, but to settle on this conclusion, the data are lacking corresponding opposite trades.

+There are still some hypotheses that can explain the pattern of the data without discarding its credibility.
+A small number of points can be explained by either:
+1) Tight rate-limited connection (if the data were collected in real-time) or postprocessing on the exchange side.
+2) Actual sparsity of the updates sent by some scam exchange.

+Both cases hint on the side of some scam activity - most probably faking the volumes traded so that the exchange looks more established than it actually is.

+Large trades then point to 'invisible' levels which happened to be posted and traded inbetween the orderbook ticks that are present.
+Also, a large ASK top-level outlier is explainable in this case - it has been taken almost immediately.
+(And somehow made it into the final dataset, which probably shouldn't have happened, if we suppose intentional manipulation).

+The lack of large SELL trades may be explained by a scheme where insiders made the reverse trade either on some other venue, or via an 'arbitrage triangle' - by selling the base asset for USDT (e.g.) and then buying the quote asset with those USDT.
+In the latter case, having data from the same venue for ETHUSDT and BTCUSDT would clarify the issue.

 <br>
 <br>

 - - -

-Some further research may include comparing the data to historical klines for this instrument, and also taking a look at prices of ETH and BTC in USDT.
+Some further research may include comparing the data to historical klines for this instrument (from another venue), and also taking a look at prices of ETH and BTC in USDT.
 (Even though such comparison is only relevant for non-tampered data)